sage-code/.github/readme.md

 # .github

-This repository is hosting the general discution board for Sage-Code and readme.md and report files.
+This repository is hosting the general discution board for Sage-Code and contribution and activity report files.
+We use this repository internaly and do not host software of any kind here.
+Just simple MD management files.
+Do not fork this repository.

 # Maintenance

- Every instructor can create a reports and link his own reports in the activity file.
+ Every instructor should create reports and link a readme.md main report in the activity file.
- Developers can fork this report and create PR to maintain his own report.
+ Developers are not required to create report files.
 Read the references below for details.

 # References